-- 1. In the event of a Chemical or Hazardous Material Spill inside of the facility, take the following actions: - 2.
-Immediately notify OCCC CPD and provide the following information: - a.
+In the event of a CHEMICAL OR HAZARDOUS MATERIAL SPILL inside of the facility, take the following actions:

+- 1. Immediately notify OCCC CPD and provide the following information: - a.
 Name - b.
 Name of chemical or hazardous material, if known - c.
 Estimated amount - d.
 Exact location of the spill - e.
 Any injuries that may have occurred as a result of the spill - f.
-Any actions you or any other staff may have taken - 3.
-Do not try to clean up a spill, unless you are specifically trained to do so. - 4.
-Do not touch or step in spilled materials. - 5.
-Evacuate and seal off the affected area to prevent further contamination. - 6.
+Any actions you or any other staff may have taken - 2.
+Do not try to clean up a spill, unless you are specifically trained to do so. - 3.
+Do not touch or step in spilled materials. - 4.
+Evacuate and seal off the affected area to prevent further contamination. - 5.
 If a chemical or hazardous material comes in contact with a person (eyes, skin, inhalation or ingested), take the following actions: - a.
 Contact OCCC CPD immediately - b.
 Remove all contaminated clothing - c.
 Avoid contact with others if you or they have been exposed to chemicals. - d.
 Follow Safety Data Sheet (SDS) recommended first aid measures.
-Current SDS information can be referenced at https://occc.kha.com/ - 7.
+Current SDS information can be referenced at https://occc.kha.com/ - 6.
 Evacuate the building if instructed to do so by OCCC CPD.
-The announcement to evacuate facilities are made utilizing the Campus Alert Notification System (CAN), including but not limited to: campus e-mail, text messaging system, Alertus beacons, computer screens, public address systems, social media, and personal direction from campus officials. - 8.
-Once outside, move in an upwind and uphill direction away from the building to the nearest Emergency Rally Point, unless directed otherwise by emergency responders.. - 9.
-Keep streets and walkways around building clear for emergency crews and vehicles. - 10.
+The announcement to evacuate facilities are made utilizing the Campus Alert Notification System (CAN), including but not limited to: campus e-mail, text messaging system, Alertus beacons, computer screens, public address systems, social media, and personal direction from campus officials. - 7.
+Once outside, move in an upwind and uphill direction away from the building to the nearest Emergency Rally Point, unless directed otherwise by emergency responders.. - 8.
+Ensure walkways, driveways, and streets are clear for emergency response crews and vehicles that may be arriving on scene. - 9.
 Do not attempt to re-enter building until the "All Clear" is given by emergency responders.

-In the event of a Chemical or Hazardous Material Spill outside of the facility, take the following actions:
+In the event of a CHEMICAL OR HAZARDOUS MATERIAL SPILL outside of the facility, take the following actions: